Maximum Medical Improvement and Florida Workers Compensation Eligibility

 Have You Been Denied Florida Workers’ Compensation Benefits?

 If you or someone you know has suffered injuries at the workplace, you may be entitled to workers’ compensation benefits.
-Injured Florida workers should contact Friedman, Rodman & Frank, P.A. to discuss your rights and potential remedies.
+Injured Florida workers should contact Friedman Rodman Frank & Estrada, P.A. to discuss your rights and potential remedies.
 Our Florida workers’ compensation attorneys have extensive experience handling the various issues that arise when an individual tries to collect workers’ compensation benefits.
 These benefits are crucial to maintaining financial stability and physical recovery.
 If your employer or insurance carrier denies you coverage, we can help you recover the benefits you are entitled to.
 Contact our office at 877-448-8585 to schedule a free initial consultation with an attorney on our team.

 Contact Information